tlevine/www.thomaslevine.com/content/!/street-sign-protocol/index.md

     to implement the pole-installation procedure myself.
 8. Mount the street signs to the pole.
-Position them about ten feet above the ground, with one on top of the other and with the centers of the signs touching the pole, and otherwise in the appropriate orientations specified by the protocal.
+Position them about ten feet above the ground, with one on top of the other and with the centers of the signs touching the pole, and otherwise in the appropriate orientations specified by the protocol.
 Secure them with a sign bracket.
 9. Drive the truck back to wherever you got it from.

-### Implimenting a SSSP reader
+### Implementing a SSSP reader
 Here is a procedure for decoding SSSP.
 It has the opposite inputs and outputs as the SSSP writer.